An easy box-mix cupcake recipe that’s a cross between a whoopee pie and a french vanilla brownie.

 Store in container with the lid slightly ajar so the cupcakes don't become too moist

-If you enjoyed this simple recipe, you may also like:
+If you enjoyed this easy cupcake recipe, you may also like:

 Get my latest e-book: Fizz, Pop, Bang!
 Playful Science and Math Activities